rust-lang/rust/atomics.md

 (Note: We explicitly do not expose the C11 *consume* ordering)

 TODO: negative reasoning vs positive reasoning?
+TODO: "can't forget to synchronize"

 # Sequentially Consistent

 Sequentially Consistent is the most powerful of all, implying the restrictions of all other orderings.
-A Sequentially Consistent operation *cannot* be reordered: all accesses on one thread that happen before and after it *stay* before and after it.
-A program that has sequential consistency has the very nice property that there is a single global execution of the program's instructions that all threads agree on.
-This execution is also particularly nice to reason
-about: it's just an interleaving of each thread's individual executions.
+Intuitively, a sequentially consistent operation *cannot* be reordered: all accesses on one thread that happen before and after it *stay* before and after it.
+A data-race-free program that uses only sequentially consistent atomics and data accesses has the very nice property that there is a single global execution of the program's instructions that all threads agree on.
+This execution is also particularly nice to reason about: it's just an interleaving of each thread's individual executions.
+This *does not* hold if you start using the weaker atomic orderings.

 The relative developer-friendliness of sequential consistency doesn't come for free.
-Even on strongly-ordered platforms, sequential consistency involves emitting memory fences.
+Even on strongly-ordered platforms sequential consistency involves emitting memory fences.

 In practice, sequential consistency is rarely necessary for program correctness.
 However sequential consistency is definitely the right choice if you're not confident about the other memory orders.
 Having your program run a bit slower than it needs to is certainly better than it running incorrectly!
-It's also completely trivial to downgrade to a weaker consistency later.
+It's also *mechanically* trivial to downgrade atomic operations to have a weaker consistency later on.
+Just change `SeqCst` to e.g. `Relaxed` and you're done!
+Of course, proving that this transformation is *correct* is whole other matter.